ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 ![array-anatomy]({{ site.baseurl }}/images/stride-guide/array-anatomy.png)

-Some relevant array attributes were highlighted above in the diagram above.
+Some key array attributes were highlighted above in the diagram above.
 In more detail:

 - `a.data` returns a [memoryview](https://docs.python.org/3/library/stdtypes.html?highlight=memoryview#memory-views) of the underlying buffer holding the twelve integers.
 - `a.itemsize` is the number of bytes occupied by a single item in the buffer (each item uses the same number of bytes).
 - `a.shape` holds the length of each dimension of the array.
 - `a.strides` holds the number of bytes needed to advance one value along each dimension.

-The "start" of the buffer is also tracked internally by NumPy (as far as I know it is not exposed as at attribute of the array, see [here](https://github.com/numpy/numpy/blob/v1.18.2/numpy/core/include/numpy/ndarraytypes.h#L680-L681)).
-This tells NumPy where to begin reading from - it's not necessarily at the first memory address covered by the buffer.
+The `offset` (or "start") of the buffer is also tracked internally by NumPy (as far as I know it is not exposed as an attribute of the array, see the internal attribute [here](https://github.com/numpy/numpy/blob/v1.18.2/numpy/core/include/numpy/ndarraytypes.h#L680-L681)).
+This tells NumPy where to begin reading from: not necessarily at the first memory address covered by the buffer.

-Exactly how these attributes are used to reinterpret the memory buffer and change the shape of an array is detailed in the next section.
+Now, a fundamental point that I want to get across in this series of posts is this:

+> Array operations such as **reshaping**, **transposing**, **indexing**, **slicing** can be thought of as convenient high-level methods to manipulate **shape**, **strides** and **offset** to change how data in memory is traversed.

-Two topics that I think are key to understanding how strides define shape are **indexing/slicing** (getting part of an array), and **iteration** (using strides to navigate the array values in sequence).
+Two topics that I think are key to understanding how shape and strides work together are **indexing** and **slicing** (roughly: getting parts of a larger array), and array **iteration** (using shape and strides to navigate the array values in sequence).

 ## 2. How shape and strides define dimensions

 ### 1-Dimension

 `a` is our 1D array `array([ 0,  1,  2,  3,  4,  5,  6,  7,  8,  9, 10, 11])`.
-It has the following shape and strides:
+It has the following shape and strides set by NumPy on construction:

 ```python
 >>> a.shape